Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 Core Architecture of Semi-Passive RFID Technology

-Performance Comparison of Passive, Semi-Passive, and Active RFID
+Performance Comparison: Passive, Semi-Passive, and Active RFID

 To better understand the value of Semi-Passive RFID, we need to compare it with passive and active technologies.
 Each technology makes different trade-offs between cost, performance, and functionality.